dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/textbox-control-overview-windows-forms.md

   - "TextBox control [Windows Forms], about TextBox controls"
   - "text boxes [Windows Forms], adding" ms.assetid: d1a9c7f5-fa53-480a-a75c-158f8649ea2f
+description: Learn how the TextBox control is used for editable text and display multiple lines, wrap text to the size of the control and add basic formatting.
 ---
 # TextBox Control Overview (Windows Forms)
 Windows Forms text boxes are used to get input from the user or to display text.
 The <xref:System.Windows.Forms.TextBox> control is generally used for editable text, although it can also be made read-only.
 Text boxes can display multiple lines, wrap text to the size of the control, and add basic formatting.
 The <xref:System.Windows.Forms.TextBox> control provides a single format style for text displayed or entered into the control.
 To display multiple types of formatted text, use the <xref:System.Windows.Forms.RichTextBox> control.
 For more information, see [RichTextBox Control Overview](richtextbox-control-overview-windows-forms.md).